ivanbueno-jcc/pdf-remediation/README.md

 argument so you can run separate workflows in different subfolders (for example, `active`, `remediated`, or a custom name).

-## Features
+## Commands

 ### Initialization
-- `Init.py` creates the project structure and prints the source path for users to drop PDFs.
+- `Init.py` bootstraps a project workspace and prints the source path for ingest.

 ### Validation
-- `Validate.py` counts pages (PDFix) and validates PDFs with veraPDF (Java).
+- `Validate.py` runs page counting (PDFix) and PDF/UA validation via veraPDF (Java).
-- Validation reports are generated as:
-  - `reports/<timestamp>/vera_validation_results.csv`
-  - `reports/<timestamp>/failed_rules.csv`
-  - `reports/<timestamp>/xml/*.xml`
-  - `reports/<timestamp>/summary/*.csv` and HTML (via `Report.py`)
+- Results feed the reporting pipeline in `reports/<timestamp>`.

 ### Remediation
-- `Fix.py` performs remediation with PDFix using `default.json`.
+- `Fix.py` applies the PDFix remediation profile (e.g., `default.json`) with
-- PDFs are grouped by page count, then remediated in parallel.
-- Outputs are written to `workspace/.../processed`.
-- All processed PDFs are validated.
-Compliant PDFs are moved to `workspace/.../remediated/files`.
-- PDFs that fail validation with font-related violations are moved to `workspace/.../font-issues/files` for follow-up remediation.
+  multiprocessing and keeps folder structure intact.
+- Validation post-checks route outputs into `remediated/` and `font-issues/`.

 ### Reporting (internal function, part of Validate)
 - Every Validate and Fix run generates a suite of reports under `reports/<timestamp>`.